 |AES (Rijndael)||256-bit key|

 BestCrypt Volume Encryption utilizes XTS encryption mode with all encryption algorithms listed above.
-XTS mode is specially designed for applications working on disk sector level and more secure than other popular modes used earlier (like Cipher Block Chaining (CBC) mode).
+XTS mode is specially designed for applications working on disk sector level and is more secure than other popular modes used earlier (like Cipher Block Chaining (CBC) mode).

 Note that Microsoft terminology of System and Boot volumes is not so obvious: System Volume is a volume where computer starts to load operating system(s) from; Boot Volume is a volume where operating system (Windows) stores its system files.